widelands/wl_addons_server/README.md

 After **any** change to an add-on’s contents (even very small ones), you need to increase the add-on’s version number.

-After you have done run `java UpdateList`, then git add,commit,push.
+After you have done run `./update_lists.sh`, then git add,commit,push.

 #### Verifying add-ons